aaronbcj/prompt-engg-capstone/README.md

 This capstone project was created as part of Prompt Engineering course (Feb 2024 - March 2024) by edureka.co certification program.
-This capstone project was created as part of Prompt Engineering course (Feb 2024 - March 2024) by edureka.co certification program.

 # Overview